jcornaz/go-godot-jam-2/README.md

 ## Road to 1.0:

 ### Gameplay
-- [ ] Add and ability for each element combination and hook them up in the player.
+- [ ] Add an ability for each element combination and hook them up in the player.
   - [x] No element
   - [x] Fire
   - [x] Cold